-The Story of David Bowie’s ‘Diamond Dogs’ Tour
+The Day David Bowie Launched the ‘Diamond Dogs’ Tour

 Named in honor of Bowie's newest album, the six-month trek took Bowie and company throughout North America until December.
 Interestingly, Bowie and company never brought the show to Europe, or anyplace else for that matter.
 This was strictly an American and Canadian affair.
 The tour, which saw many production, set and musician changes throughout the course of its tumultuous run, eventually resulted in a double-album called David Live.